orestis/reseda/doc/state-reactivity.md

 On top of this backing store, with some simple React Hooks, components can selectively re-render when the part of the state they are interested in has changed.
 This is an abstraction that encapsulates an atom and deals with subscriptions.

+## REPL and development experience

+It's a goal to be able to use the REPL to inspect and manipulate the state.
+This is reflected by exposing the backing store atom directly, and by having protocol methods that can inspect and manipulate the state of the store.

 ## Subscriptions & Selectors

 We don't want to re-render the whole component tree when the root atom changes, so components should be able to subscribe to only part of the state, using a "selector" that takes the whole state and returns the interesting part.
 For maximum flexibility, selectors are just functions.
 Supporting path-based selectors (for `get-in` like usage) or even more complex selectors ([Specter](https://github.com/redplanetlabs/specter), [Meander](https://github.com/noprompt/meander)) can be handled at the next abstraction level or even the application level.